-And despite closing 5 cents up yesterday, Hertz shares recorded a 25 cent drop in prices after the SEC expressed issues with the company’s post-bankruptcy sale of a half-billion dollars’ worth of new shares, plans that the company promptly halted.
+And despite closing 5 cents up yesterday, Hertz shares recorded a 25 cent drop in prices after the The US Securities & Exchange Commission is the US regulator of financial markets. expressed issues with the company’s post-bankruptcy sale of a half-billion dollars’ worth of new shares, plans that the company promptly halted.

 Finally, BP closed down 2% after announcing the sale of $12 bn worth of hybrid bonds – the maximum it could raise without harming its credit rating.

 |07:30 AM GMT||Switzerland||The cost of accessing money not owned. rate & monetary policy|

 |11:00 AM GMT||UK||Interest rate & policy.
 Retail sales tomorrow morning at 6.|

 |12:30 PM GMT||Canada||Wholesale sales, employment change & housing price index|

 |11:30 PM GMT||Japan||CPIs & The tool by which central banks control the flow and availability of money through interest rates, r... meeting minutes|